Bear Viewing Alaska – The best Alaska bear tours

 Brooks Lodge in Katmai

 The only lodge in Katmai is the Brooks Lodge, which is fabulous, but the number of places is very limited, and you have to take a chance in a lottery to encounter Katmai’s brown bears.
-It is difficult to win a lottery.
+It is difficult to win the lottery.
+Details you will find in our article.

 Brooks Camp Campground

-Or you can stay on the campground with your own tent (it was 26 USD per night).
-Permit and more information you can find: https://www.recreation.gov/permits/249991 and: https://www.nps.gov/katm/planyourvisit/plyovicamp.htm
+Or you can stay at the campground in your own tent.
+Permit and more information you can find.

 Food at Brooks Camp